 As we have seen, within Burley’s new theory of understanding the singular can be placed either at the beginning of the chain of knowledge, as its origin, or at its end, as its result.
 In both cases, what remains unchanged is that intellective knowledge is at stake and not simply sense knowledge.
 This means that for Burley, the singular is one of the primary objects of the cognitive activity of the human intellect.
 This result is historically significant because it brings Burley’s later theory of knowledge into line with the other great epistemological doctrines of the fourteenth century, almost all of which were aimed at re-evaluating the singular as a possible object of knowledge.
 The way for this was prepared by the ontological turn in Burley’s last commentary on the Physics: the move from an ontology developed according to the canons of moderate realism to the radically realist ontology of macro-objects, based on a real distinction between universals and singulars and among the ten Aristotelian categories.
 Such a conception derives from the assumption of a hermeneutical principle which is clearly formulated by Burley for the first time in the latter work, where he observes that the causes of a particular effect must be particular as well, and those of a universal effect must be universal.
 Accordingly, he denies that a universal cause can have a particular effect and vice-versa, and therefore that what is singular can be directly constituted by those universal forms placed above it in the hierarchy of categorial predication (cf. fol.
 9rb–va).

 At the cognitive level, negating any real identity between universals and singulars (which, on the contrary, had been assumed to hold in the De anima commentary) brought with it a unification of the levels of knowledge (sense cognition and abstractive cognition) through the intellectualization of the knowledge of singulars and a doubling of the object of knowledge (the singular and the universal).
-This was necessary so that the real distinction between universal and individual at the ontological level did not make it impossible to explain how sense knowledge (fully centered on singulars) and intellective knowledge (centred on universals) could “meet” in judgements concerning individuals, as in “Socrates is a man”.
+This was necessary so that the real distinction between universal and individual at the ontological level did not make it impossible to explain how sense knowledge (fully centered on singulars) and intellective knowledge (centred on universals) could “meet” in judgments concerning individuals, as in “Socrates is a man”.
 This was possible in the De anima commentary precisely because of their real identity in the extra-mental world of universals and individuals; once this identity failed, however, there was the risk of making the passage from the intentional representation of singulars to the intelligible species of the common nature (or universal) into a sort of arbitrary distortion of the data coming from reality.
 The relation, now more slippery and fragile, between the (substantial) universal and the singular required that singulars be moved from the sphere of imperfect and piecemeal sense knowledge and made available to the cognitive faculty that is concerned with universals.
-Indeed, in the ontology of the later Burley, universal substantial forms are distinguished from accidental forms not because their being is somehow identified with that of those singular substances which are their substrates, but because they alone are capable of manifesting the deep metaphysical structure of the singular substances themselves.
-The type, which in Burley's earlier writings was only something exhibited by singular substances, is now a reality distinct from them, though not totally separated nor existentially independent from them.
-Consequently, Burley's theory ends up putting substantial and accidental forms on the same level, and cancelling every qualitative difference in predication.
+Indeed, in the ontology of the later Burley, universal substantial forms are distinguished from accidental forms not because their being is somehow identified with the being of those singular substances which are their substrates, but because they alone are capable of manifesting the deep metaphysical structure of the singular substances themselves.
+The type, which in Burley’s earlier writings was only something exhibited by singular substances, is now a reality distinct from them, though not totally separated or existentially independent of them.
+Consequently, Burley’s theory ends up putting substantial and accidental forms on the same level, and cancelling every qualitative difference in predication.
 This makes his logical system considerably different from the Aristotelian/Neo-Platonic systems of the Middle Ages, since for the latter the predicative relation of any sentence of the subject/copula/predicate form had to be understood as modally determined by the particular nature of the predicable corresponding to the predicate (i.e., its species, genus, difference, proprium, accident).
-On the other hand, this makes Burley's logical system the medieval system that is the most similar to the modern ones.
+On the other hand, this makes Burley’s logical system the medieval system that is the most similar to modern ones.

 - Expositio vetus super librum Porphyrii, in M. von Perger, “Walter Burley’s Expositio vetus super librum Porphyrii.
 An edition”, Franciscan Studies 59 (2001): 237–269.